 The U.S. maritime system consists of more than 300 sea and river ports with more than 3,700 cargo and passenger terminals.
 However, a large fraction of maritime cargo is concentrated at a few major ports.
 Most ships calling at U.S. ports are foreign owned with foreign crews.
 Container ships have been the focus of much of the attention on seaport security because they are seen as vulnerable to terrorist infiltration.
-More than 7 million marine containers enter U.S. ports each year.
-While the Bureau of Customs and Border Protection (CBP) analyzes cargo information to target specific shipments for closer inspection, it physically inspects only a small fraction of the containers.
+More than 9 million marine containers enter U.S. ports each year.
+While the Bureau of Customs and Border Protection (CBP) analyzes cargo and other information to target specific shipments for closer inspection, it physically inspects only a small fraction of the containers.

 The Coast Guard and CBP are the federal agencies with the strongest presence in seaports.
 In response to September 11, 2001, the Coast Guard created the largest port-security operation since World War II.
-The Coast Guard has advanced its 24hour Notice of Arrival (NOA) for ships to a 96-hour NOA.
+The Coast Guard has advanced its 24-hour Notice of Arrival (NOA) for ships to a 96-hour NOA.
 The NOA allows Coast Guard officials to select high risk ships for boarding upon their arrival at the entrance to a harbor.
 CBP has also advanced the timing of cargo information it receives from ocean carriers.
 Through the Container Security Initiative (CSI) program, CBP inspectors pre-screen U.S.-bound marine containers at foreign ports of loading.
+The Customs Trade Partnership Against Terrorism (C-TPAT) offers importers expedited processing of their cargo if they comply with CBP measures for securing their entire supply chain.

 To raise port security standards, Congress passed the Maritime Transportation Security Act of 2002 (P.L.
 107-295) in November 2002.
 The focus of debate in Congress has been about whether current efforts to improve port security are adequate in addressing the threat.
-Significantly, one conclusion of The 9/11 Commission Report is that transportation security resources are not being "allocated to the greatest risks in a cost effective way....
-Opportunities to do harm are as great, or greater, in maritime or surface transportation [than in aviation].
-Initiatives to secure shipping containers have just begun...."
 While many agree that Coast Guard and CBP programs to address the threat are sound, they contend that these programs represent only a framework for building a maritime security regime, and that significant gaps in security still remain.
-The 9/11 Commission concluded that deployment of scanning technologies designed to screen containers that can be transported by plane, ship, truck, or rail is still years away.
-The Intelligence Reform and Terrorism Prevention Act of 2004 (P.L.
-108-458) contains provisions consistent with the recommendations of the 9/11 Commission for improving transportation security.
+The GAO has investigated how the CSI and C-TPAT programs are being implemented and found several shortcomings that need correction.
+The GAO found that C-TPAT participants were benefitting from reduced scrutiny of their imported cargo after they had been certified into the program but before CBP had validated that the participants were indeed carrying out the promised security measures.
+The GAO also found that not all containers that CBP had targeted for inspection at the overseas loading port were being inspected by the host customs administration.
 This report will be updated periodically.